COVID-19 Information and Resources

 Continuing Education Workshops

-Mental Health First-Aid: All Mental Health First-Aid workshops coordinated with Hill Country MHDD have been cancelled.
-Contact Naomi DiTullio with questions at email@example.com.
+Mental Health First-Aid: All Mental Health First-Aid workshops coordinated with Hill Country MHDD are now being offered online: https://www.tsl.texas.gov/ld/workshops/mhfa/texas.

-Family Place: The Family Place Training Institute will be postponing trainings in April and May.
-If you have further questions, please contact Katherine Adelberg at firstname.lastname@example.org.
+Family Place: The Family Place Training Institute will be provided online to grantees in spring 2021.
+If you have further questions, please contact Katherine Adelberg at email@example.com.

 Updates from library associations and agencies: